kubernetes/community/keps/sig-node/0014-runtime-class.md

 // way of surfacing behaviors that were previously implicit in docker but not
 // well defined in Kubernetes.
 "default-capabilities": "[]"

-// Set the infrastructure container image.
-More generally, configuring options
-// not otherwise exposed in the Kubrenetes API.
-"infra-image": "example.com/self-monitoring-pod:v2"
 ```

 _Note: RuntimeClass is intended to be consumed by a single runtime implementation, so parameter keys